Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/from-static-to-dynamic.md

 Mitotic chromosomes are among the most recognizable structures in the cell, yet for over a century their internal organization remains largely unsolved.
 [Naumova N et](https://www.ncbi.nlm.nih.gov/pubmed/24200812) applied 3C, 5C and Hi-C techniques together and proposed mechanism about chromotin get condensed upon entering mitosis and how to reserve back in child cells.
 Here are few discoveries:
 - In interphase: highly compartmentalized; cell type-specific organization.
 In metaphase: homogenous folding state that is locus-independent, common to all chromosomes, and consistent among cell types, suggesting a general principle of metaphase chromosome organization.
 - Mitotic chromosomes are folded in two steps：
+    - First, linear compaction is achieved by the formation of stochastic arrays of consecutive loops (80–120 kb in size), probably through loop extrusion mediated by SMC complexes [[1]](https://elifesciences.org/articles/14864).
+    - Second, axial compression occurs to form the cylindrical shape of a mitotic chromosome.

 #### 3D Genome Organization of the Inactive X Chromosome